btcpayserver/node-btcpay/README.md

 >>> { merchant: 'XXXXXX' }
 ```

-Store the value of "merchant" in a save place, e.g. environment variables
+Store the value of "merchant" in a safe place, e.g. environment variables

 ## Recreating a client
 After pairing your client to the store, you can recreate the client as needed and use it in your code